XSecurity/XSecurity/checker/README.md

 ##### HOW TO UNINSTALL
 _____________________________

-Uninstall the plugin-in see the main readme file.
+Uninstall the plug-in-in see the main readme file.

 ##### FEATURE LIST